cloudstead/cloudos/docs/dns.md

 ### After launching the cloudstead

+If you have an existing cloudstead that you'd like to use this DNS scheme with:

 Via the CloudOs web interface:

    * Login to your CloudOs as a user with Admin privileges